Installation#

 Download and Install MPI#

-Visit the official MPI website to download an appropriate MPI implementation for your system.
-Follow the installation instructions provided by the MPI vendor.
+Visit the official website of your MPI vendor of choice to download an appropriate MPI implementation for your system:

 Verify MPI Installation#